HMO licensing documents

 All licences will specify the maximum number of people who may live in the HMO as well as the permitted occupancy of each bedroom.
 All licenses include the following mandatory conditions:

-- Provision of a carbon monoxide alarm in any room containing a solid fuel burning appliance, maintenance of same and supplying on demand, and a declaration as to their condition and positioning.
+• provision of a carbon monoxide alarm in any room containing a fixed combustion appliance other than a gas cooker, maintenance of same and supplying on demand, and a declaration as to their condition and positioning.

 The council may also apply additional conditions to the license, based on the circumstances.